Mean-field limits for large-scale random-access networks: The complete interference graph case

+A critical role in establishing~\ref{eqn_GlobalStability} is played by the notion of the {\it mass} of a population vector, defined as the average number of packets in the buffer of the various nodes.
+It can be shown that for any initial state $\vecx^\infty \in E^1$ with finite mass the solution $\vecx(t)$ of the initial-value problem satisfies $\vecx(t) \to \vecx^*$ as $t \to \infty$, which implies~\eqref{eqn_GlobalStability}, i.e., the fixed point $\vecx^* \in E^1$ as derived in Corollary~\ref{Theo_EquilibChar_comp} is a stable equilibrium point of the initial-value problem~\eqref{eqn_MFDiffEqnGen_com}.

+\revT{ A classic result (see for instance~\cite[p.~1846 {\it seq}]{Whitt85}, but probably dating back to a few decades before that), states that the above property is sufficient to establish that $\delta_{\vecx^*} \in \mathbb{P}(E^1)$, the probability measure concentrated in~$\vecx^*$, is the unique {\it invariant distribution} for~\eqref{eqn_MFDiffEqnGen_com}.
+A distribution $\vecd$ is invariant for an initial-value problem if, given that the initial condition is distributed according to~$\vecd$, the solution at time~$t$ is distributed according to~$\vecd$ as well for every $t \geq 0$.}

-Here we briefly outline the steps necessary in order to prove \eqref{eqn_GlobalStability}: \begin{itemize} \item In Section \ref{Sec_Compl_GS_Mass} we introduce the concept of mass of a population vector as the average number of packets in the buffer of the various nodes.
-Observe that the mass of the equilibrium point $\vecx^*$ is finite and the mass of a solution $\vecx(t)$ of \eqref{eqn_MFDiffEqnGen_com} is a continuous Lipschitz function. \item Then, in Section \ref{Sec_Compl_GS_SD}, we show that stochastic dominance is an invariant property for the initial-value problem \eqref{eqn_MFDiffEqnGen_com}, see Proposition \ref{Prop_StoDomInvar}.
-This property allows us to couple different solutions of \eqref{eqn_MFDiffEqnGen_com} and will play a key role in the proof of \eqref{eqn_GlobalStability}. \item We leverage the previous steps in Section \ref{Sec_Compl_GS_B} so as to show that, if $\vecx(0)$ has finite mass, $\vecx(t)\rightarrow \vecx^*$.
-This is proved in Proposition \ref{Prop_Compl_GlobStab} and implies that $\vecx(0) \in B(\vecx^*)$.
-We will say that $\vecx^*$ is a {\it globally stable} equilibrium point. \end{itemize}
+\revU{We only briefly outline the steps necessary in order to prove~\eqref{eqn_GlobalStability}, and refer to~\cite{FabioThesis18} for detailed proofs. \begin{itemize} \item The first step is to show that the mass of the \revT{fixed} point~$\vecx^*$ is finite and the mass of a solution $\vecx(t)$ of~\eqref{eqn_MFDiffEqnGen_com} is a Lipschitz continuous function in~$t$. \item The second step is to establish an invariant property for the initial-value problem~\eqref{eqn_MFDiffEqnGen_com}.
+This property allows us to couple different solutions of~\eqref{eqn_MFDiffEqnGen_com}, and plays a key role in the proof of~\eqref{eqn_GlobalStability}. \item The final step then leverages the above two steps so as to show that, if $\vecx(0)$ has finite mass, $\vecx(t) \rightarrow \vecx^*$.
+The \revT{fixed} point $\vecx^*$ is thus a {\it globally stable} equilibrium point. \end{itemize}